I-20 Evaluation and Issuance

-- Once an applicant has been admitted they must then make a NON-REFUNDABLE I-20/Enrollment Confirmation Deposit of $100.00.
+- Once an applicant has been admitted they must then make a non-refundable I-20/Enrollment Confirmation Deposit of $100.00.
 This deposit will be used for your enrollment confirmation and for the processing and delivery of your I-20 form.
 The deposit is payable to "Shippensburg University" and will confirm the intention of the student to become a matriculated student.
-Once you have submitted your I-20/Enrollment Confirmation Deposit, your I-20 form will be created and mailed via United States Postal Service (USPS) Express International to you along with your visa instructions and acceptance packet.
-You will not be mailed an I-20 until you make your confirmation deposit.
+Once you have submitted your I-20/Enrollment Confirmation Deposit, your I-20 form will be created and you will be contacted about how to access it.
+Hard copy documents are only mailed if specifically requested by and paid for by the applicant.
+Shipping can be arranged through E:Ship Global.

 Applying for an F-1 Student Visa in your Home Country